Vermeil Room: Kennedy use and redecoration

-At first, only displayed in the Vermeil Room in a museum-like setting, First Lady Jacqueline Kennedy, on the recommendation of her friend Rachel Lambert Mellon, began using the collection for the display of flowers and fruit in the rooms on the state floor.
+At first, the collection was only displayed in the Vermeil Room in a museum-like setting.
+First Lady Jacqueline Kennedy, on the recommendation of her friend Rachel Lambert Mellon, began using the collection for the display of flowers and fruit in the rooms on the state floor.

 During the Kennedy White House restoration, interior designer Stéphane Boudin proposed painting the room in a style used in 17th and 18th century England and Normandy.
 Boudin had used a similar treatment in the Blue Bedroom at Leeds Castle in Kent, England.
 Rather than attempting to putty and polish the rough-sawn timbers, he highlighted the porous texture of the paneling.
 The walls were rubbed with wire brushes to bring up the grain and create an "aged" surface.
 Next, a solid coat of off-white paint was applied, followed by a "dragged" coating of blue paint.
 This was sealed using a bar of wax dabbed in pure dry blue pigment, and finally, the surface was lightly distressed to tiny specks of white in the underlying base coat.

 The interior of the shelves displaying the vermeil was covered in white velvet.
 One of two neoclassical caryatid mantels was installed (still in place).
 White damask drapes were made with blue and off-white fringe trim.
-A finely patterned blue and white carpet was installed, and a large center table was created with a custom-dyed blue velvet cloth not delivered until the Johnson years.
+A finely patterned blue and white carpet was installed and a large center table was created with a custom-dyed blue velvet cloth not delivered until the Johnson years.
 A gilded chandelier, referring to the vermeil collection, was installed.
 The result was a gallery room, not a sitting room.
 The White House: An Historic Guide (1964) shows an architectural cross-section of Boudin's blue Vermeil Room.